Building Inclusive Community

 Create opportunities for informal community-building

-- Open web meetings early and wait after the scheduled class has ended before closing the session to allow students to informally connect with each other.
+- Come to the classroom or open web meetings early, and wait several minutes after the scheduled class has ended before leaving the vicinity or closing the web meeting to encourage students to informally connect with you and each other.

 Encourage students to connect outside of class

 - Create Canvas discussion forums and encourage students to post messages about their interests and invite their classmates to contact them.

 - Encourage students to share contact information with each other and self-organize into study groups.